God's Forgiveness and Restoration

 God’s Discipline in the Lives of His People

 In another teaching from Romans, speaking of the saints of God, Paul wrote: “For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren” (Romans 8:29).
 It is God’s will that every believer is to be conformed to the image of His Son Jesus Christ, who led a life separated from sin.
-Therefore when we do sin, God sends His disciplines into our lives in order to separate us from our sins.
+Therefore, when we do sin, God sends His disciplines into our lives to separate us from our sins.
 God’s discipline is itself a sign that we belong to Him, as we learn from Hebrews 12.
 The writer of Hebrews quoted a passage from Proverbs 3:11-12 when he wrote:

 “My son, do not regard lightly the discipline of the Lord,